seqan/seqan3/doc/tutorial/08_pairwise_alignment/index.md

 ## Scoring schemes and gap schemes

 A scoring scheme can be queried to get the score for substituting two alphabet values using the `score` member function.
-Currently, SeqAn supports two scoring schemes: seqan3::nucleotide_scoring_scheme and seqan3::aminoacid_scoring_scheme.
+Currently, SeqAn supports three scoring schemes.
+Besides seqan3::hamming_scoring_scheme there is the seqan3::nucleotide_scoring_scheme used for aligning nucleotide sequences and seqan3::aminoacid_scoring_scheme used for aligning amino acid sequences.
 You can import them with the following includes:

 \snippet doc/tutorial/08_pairwise_alignment/configurations.cpp include_scoring_scheme

+In many biological applications using the seqan3::hamming_scoring_scheme ([Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance)) is not enough, as it completely ignores the biological background of sequence alignments.
-As the names suggests, you need to use the former when scoring \ref alphabet_nucleotide "nucleotides" and the latter when working with \ref alphabet_aminoacid "aminoacids".
-You have already used the seqan3::nucleotide_scoring_scheme in the assignments before.
+If required, you can use the nucleotide scoring scheme when aligning \ref alphabet_nucleotide "nucleotides" and the the amino acid scoring scheme when working with \ref alphabet_aminoacid "aminoacids".
+These scoring schemes allow a finer control of scoring two aligned letters.
+For example, you can set different match and mismatch scores for different pairs of aligned letters.
-The scoring scheme was default initialised using the [Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance).
-The scoring schemes can also be configured by either setting a \ref seqan3::scoring_scheme_base::set_simple_scheme "simple scheme" consisting of seqan3::match_score and seqan3::mismatch_score or by providing a \ref seqan3::scoring_scheme_base::set_custom_matrix "custom matrix".
+By default, the scoring schemes are initialised by setting a \ref seqan3::scoring_scheme_base::set_simple_scheme "simple scheme" consisting of seqan3::match_score and seqan3::mismatch_score.
+But it is also possible to provide a \ref seqan3::scoring_scheme_base::set_custom_matrix "custom matrix".
 The amino acid scoring scheme can additionally be \ref seqan3::aminoacid_scoring_scheme::set_similarity_matrix "initialised" with a predefined substitution matrix that can be accessed via the seqan3::aminoacid_similarity_matrix enumeration class.

 \snippet doc/tutorial/08_pairwise_alignment/configurations.cpp scoring_scheme

-\note You can also provide your own scoring scheme implementation if it models seqan3::scoring_scheme.
+\note You can also provide your own scoring scheme implementation.
+It only has to model the seqan3::scoring_scheme_for concept.

-Similarly to the scoring scheme, you can use the seqan3::align_cfg::gap_cost_affine to set the gap penalties used for the alignment computation.
+Similarly to the scoring scheme, you can use the seqan3::align_cfg::gap_cost_affine to customise the gap penalties used for the alignment computation.
 The default initialised seqan3::align_cfg::gap_cost_affine sets the score for a gap to `-1` and for a gap opening to `0`.
 Note that the gap open score is added to the gap score when a gap is opened within the alignment computation.
-Therefore setting the gap open score to `0` disables affine gaps.
+Therefore setting the gap open score to `0` disables affine gaps altogether.
 You can pass a seqan3::align_cfg::extension_score and a seqan3::align_cfg::open_score object to initialise the scheme with custom gap penalties.
 The penalties can be changed later by using the respective member variables `extension_score` and `open_score`.